AqwamCreates/DataPredict/docs/WhyIDoNotEntertainProofOfValue.md

 * Game developers tend to be price sensitive

 Hence, I want the game developers to try out the DataPredict ecosystem without making them going bankrupt.

+## Conclusion

+I have shown many ways on how the DataPredict ecosystem is already valuable in terms of:

+* No huge development costs or time

+* Volume-based pricing

+* Free experimentation without financial commitment

+If you’re still not convinced, DataPredict ecosystem probably isn’t for you.
+And that’s okay.

+But if you see the opportunity?
+I’ve already done the hard part.
+All you need to do is build.